slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 <hr class="platform-ui-alpha">
 <section class="platform-ui-alpha">

-# Platform UI (UI Hooks)
+# Platform UI Overview

 Requires an [App Server](/docs/app-server).

-With Hooks, apps can display customized widgets, modals, and rules within Asana's UI.
+Using Platform UI, apps can display customized widgets, modals, and rules within Asana's UI.
-Browsers, and sometimes Asana servers, make requests to an App's server.
-The App Server controls what information is shown and the App Server controls what happens when a User takes an action within these components.
+From Asana, requests are sent to an App's server.
+The App Server controls what information is shown to the user and the App Server controls what happens when a User takes actions within these components.

-We will cover some of the main UI Hook components here.
+We will cover the main Platform UI components here.

 <hr>